estepanov-lvk/maroh/README.md

 demand_generator.py is a generator of random demand matrices for given topology.
 These demand matrices can then be fed into any of the flow generators to generate a list of flows.
 An example of this is given in function generate_synthetic() in generate.py

-Flows used for the article were generated using `generate.py` with parameters `--matr 1`, different values of `--flows`, `--intensity`, `--seed`, and the rest of parameters having default values.
+Flows used for the paper were generated using `generate.py` with parameters `--matr 1`, different values of `--flows`, `--intensity`, `--seed`, and the rest of parameters having default values.

 # How to use converter